tamert/linkedin-search-bot/readme.md

 This script is no longer supported or developed.

-He became part of the browser extension and use in [Linkedin Boost](https://github.com/tamert/linkedin-search-bot).
+He became part of the browser extension and use in [Linkedin Search Bot](https://github.com/tamert/linkedin-search-bot).

 # linkedin-bot